LJungang/SAVEn-Vid/README.md

-# SAVEn-Vid: Synergistic Audio-Visual Integration for Enhanced Long Video Understanding
+# SAVEn-Vid: Synergistic Audio-Visual Integration for Enhanced Understanding in Long Video Context
 - Our dataset and code will be coming soon.